Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 One of the reasons why 2D+T and 3D+T models of soil variations are rare is because there are very few point data sets that satisfy the requirements for analysis.
-One national soil data set that could be analyzed using space-time geostatistics is for example the Swiss soil-monitoring network (NABO) data set [@JPLN:JPLN200900269], but even this data set does not contain complete profile descriptions following international standards.
-At regional and global scale it would be even more difficult to find enough data to fit space-time models (and to fit 3D+T variogram models could be even more difficult).
+One national soil data set that could be analyzed using space-time geostatistics is, for example, the Swiss soil-monitoring network (NABO) data set [@JPLN:JPLN200900269], but even this data set does not contain complete profile descriptions following international standards.
+At regional and global scales it would be even more difficult to find enough data to fit space-time models (and to fit 3D+T variogram models could be even more difficult).
 For catchments and plots, space-time datasets of soil moisture have been recorded and used in space-time geostatistical modelling (see e.g. @snepvangers2003soil and
 @jost2005analysing).

-Statistical modelling of spatial distribution of soils requires field observations because most statistical methods are data-driven.
+Statistical modelling of the spatial distribution of soils requires field observations because most statistical methods are data-driven.
 The minimum recommended number of points required to fit 2D geostatistical models, for example, is in the range 50–100 points, but this number